 VDS vs VDC

-We offer two cloud services - VDS (Virtual Dedicated Server) and VDC (Virtual Data Center).
-Both provide dedicated resources on enterprise-grade infrastructure with full root access.
-The key difference is how you order, configure, and manage your servers.
+We offer two cloud services: VDS (Virtual Dedicated Server) and VDC (Virtual Data Center).
+Both run on enterprise-grade infrastructure with NVMe storage, full root access, and a choice of OS templates and Marketplace apps.
+The difference is in how you order, pay, and manage your servers.

 VDS - Virtual Dedicated Server